shakfu/awesome-audio/research/morphagene/README.md

 - [morphagene_logic.py](https://gist.github.com/ferrihydrite/290f4874711f99456e542c71b893df75) -- A [ferrihydrite](https://gist.github.com/ferrihydrite) script which reads 24 bit WAV files with markers from Logic Pro, extract markers, and resave file as a 32 bit float file with cue markers, directly compatible with the Make Noise Morphagene.

+## Wave Markers

+- [wave_markers](https://github.com/crobird/wave_markers) -- Python3 script to add cue markers to a wave file.
+"I made this to dump wave files with cues to the Make Noise Morphagene.
+It works for me, but it's not perfect..."

+- [wavcue](https://github.com/debdungeon/wavecue) -- A simple python script which tries to read cue markers from a wav file which can be used in in the context of morphagene.